am-team/cyclone_lariat/README.md

 ### Rake tasks

-For simplify write some Rake tasks you can use CycloneLariat::Repo.
+For simplify write some Rake tasks you can use `CycloneLariat::Repo`.

 ```ruby
 # For retry all unprocessed